rsand-temple/thealoneman/content/history/modern_medicine.md

 In 1952, monitoring a patient under anesthesia or in the ICU required a dedicated human being holding a wrist to check the pulse, watching the chest rise and fall, and manually inflating a blood pressure cuff every five minutes.
 The primary indicator that a patient was running out of oxygen was cyanosis—literally watching their lips turn blue.

 There were no pulse oximeters, no continuous ECG monitors with alarm thresholds, and no automated ventilators.
-If a patient stopped breathing in the middle of the night, a nurse had to notice it with their own eyes
+If a patient stopped breathing in the middle of the night, a nurse had to notice it with their own eyes.

 ## 4. The Hidden Killers (Viruses and Contaminated Plasma)